Najmehmoazzen/test_information/README.md

 # test_information
-To check whether the information package works or not.
+It's just a toy model to check whether the information package works or not.
+It calculates information for a network that has 10 nodes.